HorizonWind2004/reconstruction-alignment/README.md

 2. Local Setup: Follow the instructions in the [BAGEL Installation Guide](./BAGEL/README.md) to set up the environment, and run `BAGEL/inference.ipynb` to test the model locally!

+3. ComfyUI: see [ComfyUI-BAGEL](https://github.com/neverbiasu/ComfyUI-BAGEL).
+FP8 and FP4 is on the way.
+Stay tuned!

-3. Full Training & Evaluation: For detailed instructions on installation, training, and evaluation, please refer to the respective repository READMEs:
+4. Full Training & Evaluation: For detailed instructions on installation, training, and evaluation, please refer to the respective repository READMEs:

 - **[BAGEL Installation Guide](./BAGEL/README.md)**: Complete guide for BAGEL model training and evaluation.